 Button.
 When a user clicks on a button, something happens.
 This is key to the design of many programs.
 In Windows Forms, we have access to the handy Button control.

-Let us begin.
+Getting started.
 Please open a new Windows Forms project based on the VB.NET language.
 Next, locate the Toolbox panel and drag the Button icon to your form.
-You may want to reposition it by dragging it around the window.

-Next, create a Click event handler on your button.
-This can be done by double-clicking on the button in the designer view.
+Code example.
+Next, double-click on the button in the designer view.
 Visual Studio will generate a Button1_Click event handler.
 We can add some VB.NET code here.

-When the button is clicked, the Button1_Click event handler is executed.
+Tip When the button is clicked, the Button1_Click event handler is executed.
 The title of the Window is changed to equal the click count.
-And after ten clicks, the button is disabled.

 Public Class Form1